-PSY 6 - Abnormal Psychology 3.0 units CSU/ UC General Education Area B CSU GE Area D9 IGETC Area 4I C-ID PSY 120

-This course introduces the scientific study of psychopathology and atypical behaviors, broadly defined.
+PSY 6 - Abnormal Psychology 3.0 units CSU/ UC General Education Area B CSU GE Area D9 IGETC Area 4I C-ID PSY 120 of psychopathology and atypical behaviors, broadly defined.
 Students investigate abnormal behavior from a variety of perspectives including biological, psychological, and sociocultural approaches.
 An integrative survey of theory and research in abnormal behavior, and intervention and prevention strategies for psychological disorders are also introduced.
 This course has been approved for correspondence, online and hybrid delivery.